marijeb/MyWebpage/README.md

 ## Tech
 * HTML
+* CSS

-* CSS a work in progress as I continue to learn more and more :-).
+A work in progress as I continue to learn more and more :-).